What is the topology of three rotating orthogonal dipoles?

 - Is there some formula about the energy ratio required for containment?
-That would determine the ‘gear ratio’ or how many times a shell executes its wave equation for every single wave equation transit for the interior shell.
+That would determine the ‘gear ratio’ or how many times a dipole executes its wave equation for every single wave equation transit for the interior dipole.

-- Consider also that the more momentum a particle has, the smaller it’s shell radius.
+- Consider also that the more momentum a particle has, the smaller it’s dipole radius.

-- As you perform work W to accelerate a particle, at least the outer shell is shrinking and its point particles are slowing.
+- As you perform work W to accelerate a dipole, the dipole shrinks.

 - Does a moving set of nested shells align so that the charges are rotating perpendicular to the line of travel?
 That would sort of make sense, especially as v approaches c.